abobco/XNgine/lua/tests/README.md

  ## settings

 Edit the `XN_SETTINGS` table in [settings.lua](../settings.lua).
-This file is run on the lua VM before the window is created and the user lua script is loaded
+This file is run on the lua VM before the window is created and the main lua script is loaded

 ## graphics: